Why Design Consigned?

 Have you caught the edge of a curtain or rug?
 Cropping or rotating will allow you to tweak your photo to create just the right composition.

 Smartphone images in actual size are best for uploading.
 Select square capture format and upload the largest image version.
 Larger files mean that a potential buyer can click on your photo and see a bigger version.
 If using a digital camera, make sure images are between 2 MB – 8 MB in size.

 - Choose your most “clickable” photo as the main image.

 - Are the photos clear and do they accurately represent all aspects of your object?

 - Do your photos show your item from all sides?

-- Have you included a photo of the designer/manufacturers mark of authenticity?
+- Includes images of the designer/manufacturers labels and mark of authenticity?

-- Include an image showing proof of purchase/ownership if you still have it [ we will remove personal details before listing ]
+- Include an image showing proof of purchase date / legal ownership if you still have it [ we never share any personal details ]

 - You can upload up to 10 photos.